Everest Three High Passes Trek

 Early morning transfer to Kathmandu domestic airport for a short scenic flight of 35 mins to Lukla with panorama views of mountains, reaching Lukla with its unique airstrip start the trek towards Phakding on a good trail through traditional Sherpa farm villages with views of snow-capped peaks after a good walk of 3-4 hours reaching Phakding for an overnight stop in a nice lodge by the bank of Dudh Kosi River.

-• Meals: Breakfast, Lunch and Diner
+• Meals: Breakfast + Lunch + Diner

-• Altitude: 2,640m | 8,690ft.
+• Altitude: 2,640m | 8,690ft

-The morning walk continues following the river upstream most of the way, crossing a few bridges over Dudh Kosi River and villages of Bhenkar and Monjo to reach Sagarmatha National Park entrance, from here leading to Jorsalle village for lunch, and then walk for a few hours to the last bridge leading with a steep uphill climb for few hours to Namche Bazaar, Namche with many facilities good stores, shops, restaurant, pubs, cyber cafe, post office and banks.
+The morning walk continues following the river upstream most of the way, crossing a few bridges over Dudh Kosi River and villages of Bhenkar and Monjo to reach Sagarmatha National Park entrance, from here leading to Jorsalle village for lunch, and then walk for a few hours to the last bridge leading with a steep uphill climb for few hours to Namche Bazaar, Namche with many facilities good stores, shops, restaurant, pubs, cyber cafe, post office, and banks.

 • Meals: B L D

-• Altitude: 3,440m | 11,280ft.
+• Altitude: 3,440m | 11,280ft

-A perfect spot for a rest day and acclimatization before heading higher area, at Namche one can relax or take a short hike to Everest View Hotel which takes almost 2 hours or walk up to the top of Namche for better views of Everest, Amadablam, and adjoining peaks, visit of the interesting museum.
+A perfect spot for a rest day and acclimatization before heading higher area, at Namche one can relax or take a short hike to Everest View Hotel which takes almost 2 hours, or walk up to the top of Namche for better views of Everest, Amadablam, and adjoining peaks, visit of the interesting museum.

 • Meals: B L D

-• Altitude: 3,440m | 11,280ft.
+• Altitude: 3,440m | 11,280ft

-From Namche morning walk leads up for 30 mins to the ridge with an aerial view of Namche Bazaar and overlooking beautiful towering peaks, the walk is easier on the gradual winding scenic path, then heading downhill to Imjatse river at Phunge-Tenga for lunch, after a break here walking uphill through quaint woodlands of rhododendron, pines, firs trees with marvelous mountain views the climb after few hours reach a beautiful spot of Thyangboche with its famous Buddhist monastery with a magnificent panorama of Mt.
+After a break here walk uphill through quaint woodlands of rhododendrons, pines, and first trees with marvelous mountain views the climb after a few hours reach a beautiful spot of Thyangboche with its famous Buddhist monastery with a magnificent panorama of Mt.
 Everest,Nuptse,Lhotse,Kangtenga, Thamasarku, Kwande and majestic peak of Amadablam.

 • Meals: B L D

-• Altitude: 3,867m | 12,684ft.
+• Altitude: 3,867m | 12,684ft

-Morning views of Everest and magnificent Ama-Dablam, walk leads downhill for a few hours to the bridge over Imjatse River, after the bridge walks on the open country where the tree lines disappear only for a few sparse vegetation and juniper bushes, walking on the gentle uphill for a while to reach at Pangboche village at 3,900 meters, the last permanent village before Dingboche and beyond, from here a slow climb to Somara for lunch and continue walking on the nice terrain with the last climb to Dingboche village for an overnight stop, located in the Imjatse valley with the picturesque panorama of snow-capped mountains including North Face of Ama-Dablam.
+Morning views of Everest and magnificent Ama-Dablam, walk leads downhill for a few hours to the bridge over Imjatse River, after the bridge walks on the open country where the tree lines disappear only for a few sparse vegetation and juniper bushes, walking on the gentle uphill for a while to reach at Pangboche village at 3,900 meters, the last permanent village before Dingboche and beyond

 • Meals: B L D

-• Altitude: 4,350m | 14,271ft.
+• Altitude: 4,350m | 14,271ft

 • Meals: B L D

-• Altitude: 4,350m | 14,271ft.
+• Altitude: 4,350m | 14,271ft

 After a wonderful break in Dingboche, a tough and exciting day crossing the first pass of this adventure.
-Early morning walk follows an uphill trail for an hour leading to moraine and rocks beneath Kongma-la and its peak Kongma or Mehra, after a good rest in between cross over Kongma-La pass at 5,535 m / 18,159 ft hidden between Nuptse, Mihara, and Pokalde peaks, after a strenuous climb head towards Khumbu glacier and moraine, the path on the glacier can be misleading so follow our lead guide, after descending walk leads on the path to a short steep climb up to terminal debris of Khumbu Glacier to reach at Lobuche for an overnight stop in the comfort of a cozy lodge after a hard and tough day but exciting walk.
+Early morning walk follows an uphill trail for an hour leading to moraine and rocks beneath Kongma-la and its peak Kongma or Mehra, after a good rest in between cross over Kongma-La pass at 5,535 m / 18,159 ft hidden between Nuptse, Mihara, and Pokalde peaks.

 • Meals: B L D

-• Altitude: 4,350m | 14,271ft.
+• Altitude: 4,350m | 14,271ft

 Morning towards Everest Base Camp, starting with a gentle uphill walk for a few hours, and then a short steep climb near to Gorakshep walking on the glacier, moraine to reach Gorakshep with few lodges, located beneath Mt.
 Pumori and Kalapathar as the walk continues towards the east for few hours to Everest Base Camp overlooking Khumbu glacier and Khumbu Ice Fall.
 After a great time and feeling high beneath the world's highest mountain retrace the journey back to Gorakshep for an overnight halt.